The Best Outdoor Activities near Minneapolis

 Whether you’re after largemouth bass or smallmouth bass, you’ll find plenty of them in Minnesota!

-• Of course, Minnesota is known as the land of 10,000 lakes, and you’ll find plenty of bass in places such as the Whitefish Chain of Lakes, 14,620 acres north of Brainerd, that boasts one of the most diverse structures found in any Minnesota lake.
-A favorite place for tournaments, great catches of both largemouth and smallmouth bass can be found in most of the dozen or so lakes that make up the chain.
-Or check out Lake Minnewaska's 7,110 acres—located just south of Alexandria.
-The relatively shallow waters (with a maximum depth of 32 feet) has three public access points.
+Minnesota is known as the land of 10,000 lakes, and you'll find plenty of bass in places such as the Whitefish Chain of Lakes.
+The Whitefish Chain of Lakes, located 14,620 acres north of Brainerd, boasts one of the most diverse structures found in any Minnesota lake.
+A popular location for fishing tournaments, the chain of lakes offers excellent opportunities to catch largemouth and smallmouth bass.
+Lake Minnewaska, located just south of Alexandria, covers 7,110 acres and has relatively shallow waters with a maximum depth of 32 feet.
+There are three public access points to the lake.

 Snowmobiling